 What does Vernix do for your baby?

 - It covers the baby's skin inside the womb as a waterproof barrier.
 But underneath that barrier, it promotes healthy skin growth.

 - It protects the baby from the friction of moving through the birth canal.
 Like a slip and slide. (insert weird emoji)

 - Vernix acts as an antimicrobial barrier as the baby moves through the vaginal tract, which, to be fair, is not precisely sterile.

 - After birth, vernix regulates the baby's temperature.

-- It acts as a natural moisturizer for baby’s skin after birth.
+- It acts as a natural moisturizer for a baby's skin after birth.